-The A7S II is a recent model that features in the current product line-up of Sony.
-In contrast, the 700D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 700D was succeeded by the Canon 750D.
+Both the 700D and the A7S II have been discontinued, but can regularly be found used on eBay.
+The 700D was replaced by the Canon 750D, while the A7S II was followed by the Sony A7S III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So how do things add up?
 Is the Canon 700D better than the Sony A7S II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (17.9 vs 12MP) with a 22% higher linear resolution.